areenberg/RelSys/README.md

 * `setMinimumSimulationTime(double mnTime)`.
 Set the simulation time.
 * `setMinSamples(int mnSamples)`.
 Set the minimum number of open/shortage samples.
 * `setHyperStates(int openStates, int blockedStates)`.
 Set the number of phases in the hyper-exponential distributions accounting for the open/shortage time.
+* `setSimTolerance(double at)`.
+Set the tolerance for the automatic termination of the simulation.
+* `setAccuracySampleType(string stype)`.
+Set the accuracy evaluation type for the automatic termination of the simulation (preferred , all).

 # Applications of RelSys